-missed: a faulty object has been missed

-mistake: a correct object has been wrongly selected by pressing the OK button.
+correct: a faulty object has been recognized and removed correctly missed: mistake: a faulty object has been missed a correct object has been wrongly selected by pressing the OK button.

 The correct ones, the missed ones and the mistakes are the basis for level ups or downs (see evaluation).